joriskes/quiz/README.md

 # Quiz

-Pubquiz system using a strapi / mariadb backend and a custom react frontend
+Pubquiz system using a strapi / sqlite backend and a custom react frontend

 ## Getting Started